hackmcgill/mchacks7/docs/CONTRIBUTING.md

 - Update the [Changelog](https://github.com/hackmcgill/mchacks7/blob/develop/docs/CHANGELOG.md).
 - Create a pull request to merge the release branch into `master`
 - Satisfy the entire PR template with a good description for reference
+- After merging into `master`, add a tag with the version number
-- If it's a major release, ddd a release tag in the [releases tab](https://github.com/hackmcgill/mchacks7/releases).
+- If it's a major release, add a release tag in the [releases tab](https://github.com/hackmcgill/mchacks7/releases).